HSP Examples: Carbon Nanotubes (CNT) and 2D materials

 The Coleman group in TCD have bravely gone out on a limb.
 Instead of using coy words like "dispersed" they have strong evidence that in good solvents the CNT are actually soluble and have gone on to describe a theoretical formalism that brings solvents, polymers, 1-D CNT and 2-D graphene into the HSP framework.
 These are early days, but Abbott for one is convinced that using "solubility" in the context of nanoparticles is a meaningful concept.
 For further discussions of all these issues, references etc. see the book by Abbott and Holmes Nanocoatings: Principles and Practice DesTech Publications, 2013.

-This question of solubility of nanoparticles has caused some lively debates within the HSP team.
+This question of solubility of nanoparticles has caused some lively debates within the HSP team (it is even included in the Nanoparticles page).
 Steven is the extremist: "As Coleman shows, there is no logical cut-off point between molecules and nanoparticles where the concepts of solubility cease to be relevant".
 Hiroshi prefers a definition such as "Only when the solvent changes the surface morphology of the particle will I say that the particle is soluble."
 The academic community seems generally confused.
 A paper on nanoparticle "solubility" in the title generally used the word "dispersion" in the text of the paper itself.
 Interestingly, Hiroshi's deep interest in predictions of surface energy effects in conventional areas such as inkjet printing may map on to a description of the energetics of a nanoparticle within a solvent.
 If there is a very low interfacial tension between the particle and the solvent then by definition there is little enthalpy loss in creating the particle/solvent interface.
 And then solubility comes down to entropy.
 As Coleman's papers show, the entropic effects can be massive.
 Or, to go back to Detriche's work, shorter CNT are demonstrably more soluble than longer CNT.
 If you take a solution/dispersion of CNT, evaporate the solvent and measure the average length of the CNT they are much shorter than the particles that were not taken up into the solvent.